 In Conference USA games, Memphis raised its total offense from 243 yards per game the previous season to 327yards an outing (a 26 percent increase).
-Overall, the Tigers' 318 total offense mark represented a 44-yard improvement from 2011.
+Overall, the Tigers' 318 total offensive yard average represented a 44-yard improvement from 2011.

 Memphis' 71.43 fourth-down percentage ranked tied for seventh nationally.
 Only five teams converted on fourth down more times than the Tigers.